Andy-Border/DGL-GCN_on_OGBArxiv/README.md

 Config: {'birth_time': '05_22-10_32_14', 'dataset': 'cora', 'dropout': 0.5, 'early_stop': -1, 'epochs': 500, 'exp_name': 'default', 'lr': 0.01, 'model': 'GCN', 'n_hidden': 256, 'n_layer': 2, 'weight_decay': 0.0005}
 Finished running train_gcn at 05-22 10:32:54, running time = 40.15s.
 ```

+The above results are obtained on the exact the same settings of ogbn-arxiv.
+When the n_layer is set as 1 (i.e. two message passing layers), with n_hidden set as 128, the early stopped accuracy is 0.8120 , which is quite close to the reported results in the original paper (81.50).

+0.8120